Panda88CO/udi-TeslaPowerWall/POLYGLOT_CONFIG.md

     CLOUD_USER_PASSWORD
     CAPTCHA_APIKEY
     Enter email and password for cloud account using CLOUD_USER_EMAIL and CLOUD_USER_PASSWORD keywords as well as the above captcha key
-2) save and restart
+2) save and stop - start
-3) Start and wait 2-3min - solve takes about 30sec to complete
+3) Start and wait 3-5min (needs to compile a few libraries) - solve takes about 30sec to complete